-The Vice President for Student Services shall notify the President of the accused organization by letter of his or her decision.
+The Dean of Students shall notify the President of the accused organization by letter of his or her decision.
 The letter may be sent to Seminary Advisors, Chapter Advisors, the National Headquarters and the governing council of the organization if applicable.